 What is a good partnership?

 A good partnership is one when each member brings strengths to the team.
-Each individual knows their role and fills it well.
+Each individual (either human or animal) knows their role and fills it well.
 There is clarity and pleasure in working together.
 A sense of accomplishment or comfort embues* the relationship.

 Supportive – there is a hopeful, and sincere, belief that the teamwork can, and will, make the dream work.
 Supportive partnerships are highly motivating and optimistic.

 Protective – partnerships thrive when members feel protected by each other.
 The environment is set up so that neither will fail.
 It’s evident that any threat to the security of their partnership undermines progress.
 Neither partner wants to see that.
 Togetherness matters for each member.
 Issues are recognized and then acted on so change and progress can happen.

 Rewarding – each partner gets to shine and can feel the benefit of working, or playing, together.
 Each finds the partnership in some way beneficial and enjoys being engaged in it.

 Honest – the most amazing partnerships recognize that there are good and bad days (or maybe weeks) and a challenge in a partnership doesn’t have to implode when stressed.
 The strengths and weaknesses of a team can be assessed and addressed.
 An open and thoughtful reflection keeps the partnership strong and vital.